-Lauren Rubenstein, JD, PsyD, is a licensed clinical psychologist in private practice in Bethesda, MD, USA.
+Lauren Rubenstein, JD, PsyD, is a licensed clinical psychologist in private practice in Chevy Chase, MD, USA.
 A registered adult and children’s yoga teacher, she teaches yoga and mindfulness in multiple settings, including underserved communities in Haiti, Mississippi and Appalachia.
 Her humanitarian work in Haiti has been featured in the Huffington Post, Yoga Journal and Mantra.
 Dr. Rubenstein donates a portion of proceeds from Visiting Feelings to the Go Give Yoga Foundation.

 The first lines of Visiting Feelings “visited” Dr. Rubenstein while she was in savasana at the end of a yoga class.
 She was inspired by Rumi’s “Guest House” poem, which suggests that being human is like a guest house; feelings come and go, and we should treat each one like a guest, welcoming and inviting it in.

 Her study of iRest / yoga nidra with Richard Miller, PhD, was equally inspiring.
 This beautiful guided meditation practice takes Rumi one step further, asking us to experience feelings with all of our senses, using the non-judgmental observation skills at the heart of mindfulness.
 So we invite a feeling in for a “play date,” in children’s terms.